 Joint plans serve as the Comprehensive Plans for the unincorporated areas within the urban growth boundaries for the cities and towns within the county.
 They are integral parts of this Comprehensive Plan, although they appear in separate documents.
 Joint plans are further discussed in Chapter 2 – Land Use.

 Subarea Plans

 Subarea plans are detailed plans for specific geographic areas of the county.
 These types of plans are discussed in Chapter 2 – Land Use.

-Special Purpose (Functional) Plans.
+Special Purpose (Functional) Plans